siyeol/LogASR/README.md

-# SpeechPTQ
+# Compressing Bits and Sequence

-This repository contains the source code for the SpeechPTQ project, prepared for ICASSP.
+This repository contains the source code for the Compressing Bits and Sequence project, prepared for ICASSP 2027.

 ## Repository Structure
 - `src/`: Python source code for data processing, quantization, and evaluation.